pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 ### The `fslmaths` wrapper

-*Most* of the `fsl.wrapper` functions aim to provide an interface which is as close as possible to the underlying FSL tool.
+*Most* of the `fsl.wrappers` functions aim to provide an interface which is as close as possible to the underlying FSL tool.
 Ideally, if you read the command-line help for a tool, you should be able to figure out how to use the corresponding wrapper function.
 The wrapper for the `fslmaths` command is a